Glossary of Mining Terminology

 Air Shaft - A vertical opening into a mine for the passage of air.

 Airway - Any passage in a mine along which an air current moves.
 Some passages are driven solely for air.
-Other passages, such as a main level, are all purpose, to move air, men, coal, and materials.
+Other passages, such as a main level, are all purpose, to move air, men, and materials.

-Bank and Bankhead - The building at the entrance to a mine into which the coal boxes are drawn and dumped into the mine screens, and from there to railway.
+Bank and Bankhead - The building at the entrance to a mine into which the material boxes are drawn and dumped into the mine screens, and from there to railway.
 The term is loosely described as all the surface buildings.

-Balance - An inclined passage running up at right angles from a main level, into the coal seam, normally tracked with boxes drawn up by balance and lowered gravity.
+Balance - An inclined passage running up at right angles from a main level, into the seam, normally tracked with boxes drawn up by balance and lowered gravity.
 The term gradually means a pair of passages, connected at the top, one of which is upcast and the other is downcast for ventilation.

 Black Damp - Carbon dioxide gas, sometimes known as choke damp.